-How to Split PDFs Using Java
+How to split PDFs using Java

-Illustration: How to Split PDFs Using Java
+How to split PDFs using Java

 Document splitting is just one of our 30+ PDF API tools.
 You can combine our splitting tool with other tools to create complex document processing workflows, such as: